 - Top 12 short list candidate for Richmond, British Columbia’s 365 Days Dining campaign

-I am currently writing restaurant reviews for Mission Publishing Group covering Mission Valley, La Mesa and College area and most recently helped launch Zagat San Diego.
-In the past, I was also the channel leader for Tree.com’s now defunct Food & Dining Channel editing posts, contributing stories and taking video.
+In the past, I’ve written restaurant reviews for Mission Publishing Group covering Mission Valley, La Mesa and College area and helped launch Zagat San Diego until Zagat was sold to The Infatuation in 2018 and also contributed to Thrillist San Diego and Eater San Diego.
+I was also the channel leader for Tree.com’s now defunct Food & Dining Channel editing posts, contributing stories and taking video.

 Thanks for visiting and happy eating!